OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### msconvert

-The `msconvert` command line tool has no user interface but offers more options than the application `MSConvertGUI`.
+The `msconvert` command line tool has no graphical user interface but offers more options than the application `MSConvertGUI`.
 Additionally, since it can be used within a batch script, it allows converting large numbers of files and can be much more easily automatized.
 To convert and pick the file `raw_data_file.RAW` you may write:

 ```bash